-- 91. WFP will work with the Government as its primary partner, particularly the Office of the Prime Minister, TFNC, DMD, NFRA, the National Institute of Transport, the Ministry of Agriculture, the Ministry of Health, the Ministry of Community Development, Gender and Children, the Regional Administration and Local Government Department of the Office of the President and the Tanzania Ports Authority. - 92.
+- 92. WFP will work with the Government as its primary partner, particularly the Office of the Prime Minister, TFNC, DMD, NFRA, the National Institute of Transport, the Ministry of Agriculture, the Ministry of Health, the Ministry of Community Development, Gender and Children, the Regional Administration and Local Government Department of the Office of the President and the Tanzania Ports Authority. - 93.
 WFP will engage with the public and private sectors to leverage expertise and funding for innovations to achieve zero hunger, focusing on supply chains and agricultural projects.
-The Innovation Accelerator is the main partner for innovation: it has, for example, set up the Innovation Centre in Food and Nutrition Security for Refugees and Host Communities and the Farm to Market Alliance mobile application for farmers. - 93.
+The Innovation Accelerator is the main partner for innovation, and WFP will foster local innovation initiatives. - 94.
 Non-governmental organizations (NGOs) are major implementing partners.
 New opportunities will be identified for them during the CSP and current partnerships will continue in monitoring and evaluation and gender-transformative programming.
-WFP will continue to strengthen the capacities of local NGOs. - 94.
-WFP is a member of the United Nations country team and is chair of the resilience thematic results group.
+WFP will continue to strengthen the capacities of local NGOs and to engage with civil society organizations and other national partners. - 95.
+WFP is an active member of the United Nations country team and is chair of the resilience thematic results group.
 It will partner UNHCR to leverage funding for the refugee operation, with the United Nations Children's Fund on nutrition and with FAO and the International Fund on Agricultural Development (IFAD) on food security and agricultural support.
+As Tanzania is a One UN country, the activities of all United Nations agencies active in the country are presented in a single project document and budget in UNDAP II.